Posted by on December 07, 2011 in Blog

 Overall, this was not a very dense speech from Huntsman, and, as promised, contained minimal pandering.
 Unfortunately it also contained very little specific policy and lots of vague claims about “leadership” and “values.”

-Video available from C-SPAN here.blog comments powered by Disqus
+Video available from C-SPAN here.comments powered by Disqus